 - Stimulation of the breasts by the sucking reflex of the baby.
 The baby should suckle at the breasts at regular intervals

-- Adequate emptying of thr breasts by the baby sucking on them or by manual expression of the breasts.
+- Adequate emptying of the breasts by the baby sucking on them or by manual expression of the breasts.

-The sucking action of the baby on the breast stimulates the posterior pituitary gland to release an oxytocic or pressor factor.
-The oxytocic or pressor factor causes the plain muscles of the breast to cotract thereby propelling the milk from the alveolae along the lactiferous ducts into the ampullae.
+When the baby sucks on the breast it stimulates the posterior pituitary gland to release an oxytocic or pressor factor.
+The oxytocic or pressor factor causes the plain muscles of the breast to contract thereby propelling the milk from the alveolar along the lactiferous ducts into the ampullae.
 The rhythmic compression of the baby's sucking action of the ampullae will empty the breast.
 As the breasts are emptied the acini cells are stimulated to produce more milk. "physiology of lactation"